-With his mind clearer, a sudden sense of concern settled into the place his shock and confusion had occupied, and he asked, “Are you alone?”
+With his mind clearer, concern replaced his shock and confusion, and he asked, “Are you alone?”

 “No,” she said, her expression turning serious.

 Avril glanced left and right, but there was nobody else there.

 “You’re here too, silly, don’t forget about you.”

 Her smile came back.
 “Good.
 You had me worried for a second.
 Some people get so lonely they stop believing in their own existence.”